-7.4(a) Effective April 1, 2017, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law whose performance is rated higher than unsatisfactory, shall receive such increment based on the salary schedule in effect on March 31, 2017, added to basic annual salary.
+7.4(a) Effective April 1, 2021, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law whose performance is rated higher than unsatisfactory, shall receive such increment based on the salary schedule in effect on March 31, 2021, added to basic annual salary.
 An employee must have served the equivalent of 120 full-workdays in the fiscal year to receive such increment.

-- 7.4(b) Effective April 1, 2017, or on a different day of the biweekly period for administrative convenience as provided for in Section 200(1) of the State Finance Law, the basic annual salary of each employee will be increased by 2%.
-Such percentage increase shall be added to the salary schedule. - 7.5(a) Effective April 1, 2018, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law whose performance is rated higher than unsatisfactory, shall receive such increment based on the salary schedule in effect on March 31, 2018, added to basic annual salary.
-An employee must have served the equivalent of 120 full-workdays in the fiscal year to receive such increment. - 7.5(b) Effective April 1, 2018, or on a different day of the biweekly period for administrative convenience as provided for in Section 200(1) of the State Finance Law, the basic annual salary of each employee will be increased by 2%.
-Such percentage increase shall be added to the salary schedule. - 7.6(a) Effective April 1, 2019, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law, whose performance is rated higher than unsatisfactory, shall receive such increment, based on the salary schedule in effect on March 31, 2019, added to basic annual salary.
-An employee must have served the equivalent of 120 full-workdays in the fiscal year to receive such increment.
+7.4(b) Effective April 1, 2021, or on a different day of the biweekly period for administrative convenience as provided for in Section 200(1) of the State Finance Law, the basic annual salary of each employee will be increased by 2% or \$1,000, whichever is greater.
+Such percentage increase shall be added to the salary schedule.

+- 7.5(a) Effective April 1, 2022, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law whose performance is rated higher than unsatisfactory, shall receive such increment based on the salary schedule in effect on March 31, 2022, added to basic annual salary.
+An employee must have served the equivalent of 120 full workdays in the fiscal year to receive such increment. - 7.5(b) Effective April 1, 2022, or on a different day of the biweekly period for administrative convenience as provided for in Section 200(1) of the State Finance Law, the basic annual salary of each employee will be increased by 2% or \$1,000, whichever is greater.
+Such percentage increase shall be added to the salary schedule. - 7.6 Each employee who is in active status upon ratification of this agreement, shall receive a one-time lump sum payment of \$3,000 (prorated for employees working less than full time at the time of payment), which shall not be part of basic annual salary but shall be pensionable. - 7.7(a) Effective April 1, 2023, or on a different day of the biweekly period for administrative convenience as provided for in Sections 44 and 200(1) of the State Finance Law, each graded employee eligible for an increment pursuant to Section 37 of the Judiciary Law whose performance is rated higher than unsatisfactory, shall receive such increment based on the salary schedule in effect on March 31, 2023, added to basic annual salary.
+An employee must have served the equivalent of 120 full workdays in the fiscal year to receive such increment. - 7.7(b) Effective April 1, 2023, or on a different day of the biweekly period for administrative convenience as provided for in Section 200(1) of the State Finance Law, the basic annual salary of each employee will be increased by 3%.
+Such percentage increase shall be added to the salary schedule.